wuisabel-gif/biological-response-modeling/README.md

 That matters because the targets are sparse and unevenly distributed.
 A naive split can produce misleading results, especially when some mechanisms are rare.

 Cross-validation gives a much better estimate of how the model will behave on unseen data.
+Model quality is evaluated using **average log loss across drug–MoA annotation pairs**, which fits the multi-label nature of the problem and rewards calibrated probability estimates rather than just hard classifications.

 ## Ensembling